hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 15. SUGGESTIONS: have a map hide feature that is not silent mode, left or right single tap just hides the map for safety reasons.
 Allow returning from other apps to navigation

+## Dashboard Thoughts

+1. I lost my Garmin watch charge cable today, so I thought I would wear the G1's for the day, unfortunately I often use my watch to use the count down timer and the stop watch.
+I feel that those functions would be very useful in the G1's.
+Just a thought.